 5 facts about the death penalty

-Although there have been fewer executions in recent years than there were in the 1990s, 31 states still have the death penalty on their books, as does the federal government.
+Approval of these measures comes as the U.S. is on track to record its fewest executions in a quarter century.
+At the same time, 31 states (once again including Nebraska) still have the death penalty on the books, as does the federal government.
 Here are five facts about the issue:

-1Support has fallen, but a majority of Americans still back the death penalty.
-A Pew Research Center poll conducted in March finds that 56% favor the death penalty for people convicted of murder, while 38% oppose it.
-But support is as low as it’s been in 40 years.
-Much of the decline in support over the past two decades has come among Democrats.
-Currently, just 40% of Democrats favor the death penalty, while 56% are opposed.
-Republican support for the death penalty (77%) has changed less dramatically.
+1Support has fallen dramatically in the past two decades, but more Americans still favor the death penalty than oppose it.
+A Pew Research Center poll in August and September found that 49% favor the death penalty for people convicted of murder, while 42% oppose it.
+But support is at its lowest level in more than 40 years.
+Much of the decline in support over the past two decades has come from Democrats.
+Currently, just 34% of Democrats favor the death penalty, compared with 72% of Republicans.

 Category: 5 Facts